akuzko/zen-query/README.md

 #### Instance Methods

-- `initialize(params, scope: nil, **attributes)` initializes a query with `params`, an optional scope (that if passed, is used instead of `base_scope`).
+- `initialize(params, scope: nil, dataset: nil, **attributes)` initializes a query with `params`, an optional scope can be passed as `:scope` or `:dataset` option.
+If passed, it will be used instead of `base_scope`.
 All additionally passed options are accessible via reader methods in query blocks and elsewhere.

 *Examples:*